vanand74/Accounting-Analytics-Textbook/README.md

 # Data Analytics for Accountants

-This is a data analytics textbook for undergraduate accounting students in the course ACC 3323, Data Analytics for Accounting at Texas State University.
+This is a data analytics textbook for undergraduate accounting students in the course ACC 3323, Data Analytics for Accounting, at Texas State University.

-The book covers SQL, Excel, and Tableau.
+The book teaches the process of analytics through SQL.
+It also shows students how to apply these skills in Excel, and concludes with a unit on visualization in Tableau.

 ## To View the book
 You can read the book at [https://vanand74.github.io/Accounting-Analytics-Textbook/](https://vanand74.github.io/Accounting-Analytics-Textbook/).